sjl/.plan/README.markdown

   function that does the same as Clojure's `frequencies` so I could test my results, and to do that I wrote a little [iterate][] driver too.
 Lots of naked yaks.
+* Fixed a bunch of shit in [Ooze][] that has been bugging me for a while.
+Also started to thing about its successor.